nhannguyen95/algorithms/additional-learning/ood.md

 ---

-**Domain Analysis**: the process of putting together things about the system in a way the customers understand.

----

 Solving big problems:
+- Gather feature lists: they are about understanding what your software is supposed to do (reflect functionality).
+- Use cases diagrams: they let you start thinking about how your software will be used, without getting into a bunch of unnecessary details (reflect usage), one use case can match to multiple features.
 - Gather requirements.
-- Draw up blueprints for the system: use case diagram, class diagram.
+  > Use case is a requirement for how people and things (actors) interact with your system.
+  >
+  > Feature is a requirement about things that your system must do.
-- Break the big system into smaller pieces of functionality.
+- Break the big system into smaller pieces of functionality (understand the problem).
+- Iterate through each problem:
+  - Textual Analysis: looking at the nouns (and verbs) in the use cases to figure out classes and methods.
+  - Preliminary Design: use the nouns and verbs and draw use case diagrams.
-- Use OOAD principles and design patterns to solve those small problems.
+  - Implementation: use OOAD principles and design patterns to solve those small problems.

 ---